AlexanderDzhoganov/Skylines-Sapphire/README.md

 1.1 Download and extract [the Sapphire master archive](https://github.com/AlexanderDzhoganov/Skylines-Sapphire/archive/master.zip)

-1.2 Navigate to the `Skins/SapphireExampleSkin` folder. ***This is a fully-working Sapphire skin that you can test out and modify to learn how the system works.*** After you're done looking through the example skin go to 1.3.
+1.2 Navigate to the `Skins/SapphireExampleSkin` folder. ***This is a fully-working Sapphire skin that you can test out and modify to learn how the system works.***.
+Copy the contents of the folder to your C:S mods folder (e.g. `C:\Users\nlight\AppData\Local\Colossal Order\Cities_Skylines\Addons\Mods\SapphireExampleSkin`).
+After that the skin should be visible in the Sapphire skins list in-game.

+After you're done with the example skin go to 1.3.

 1.3 When you're ready to make your own skin, nagivate to the `Skins/TemplateSkin` folder of the master archive.